 Physical Effects of Puberty

 There are specific stages of development that both boys and girls go through when developing secondary sexual characteristics.
-The following is a brief overview of the changes that occur:
+The following is a brief overview of the changes that occur in a girl:

-The following chart shows the variations of physical changes at puberty, and the average age at which that change may occur:
+The following chart shows the variations of physical changes at puberty, and the age range within which that change typically occurs:

 Waist and Hips

-The Estrogenic Body Form (assigned female at birth, pass through an estrogen-influenced puberty) has:
+The Estrogenic Body Form (genetically XX and passed through an estrogen dominant puberty) has:

 The sexual and other physical maturation that occurs during puberty results from hormonal changes.
 As the adolescent nears puberty, a gland in the brain called the pituitary gland increases the secretion of a hormone called follicle-stimulating hormone (FSH).
 This hormone then causes additional effects.
 In girls, FSH activates the ovaries to start producingoestrogen.
 In boys, FSH causes sperm to develop.